SoftwareHeritage/swh-docs/docs/user/coarnotify/howto/mention.rst

    :doc:`Payload reference <../references/payloads>`
    are available to explain all the technical specifications.

-It’s possible to deposit metadata on an already existing software origin or SWHID by using the `Announce Relationship`_ pattern.
+It is possible to deposit metadata on an already existing software origin or SWHID by using the `Announce Relationship`_ pattern.

 .. _Announce Relationship: https://coar-notify.net/specification/1.0.1/announce-relationship/